abhijit-s/obsidian-vault-abhi.foxtel.io/Work/History v2/Design/Data Model - V2.md

+#design #history #kayo

 Resume points & history summary will be stored for each profile,
 - Fundamentally at the **ASSET** level.
 - As disparate sets of assets in `IN_PROGRESS` and `COMPLETED` states
+- Different products will need to have a modified data model, essentially based on how the data needs to be fetched and presented.

 The primary set of attributes for an asset resume point will be: